Jamesong7822/Python-Tutorials/Python Introductory Course.md

 Stripping is the removal of white-space from the string from either ends of the string

-Splitting returns a list of the sub-string elements after they have been split into their sub-strings by the given split character
+Splitting returns a **list** of the sub-string elements after they have been split into their sub-strings by the given split character.

 ```Python
 mystring = "I am a boy  " # Note the trailing white space